-I am celebrating veterans and active duty military who keep us and have kept us out of constant harm’s way, often at great costs.
-Considering this is the 100th year anniversary of WWI, we are reminded that war is a part of human history.
-My goal in November and December is to share diverse war stories across the spectrum of age, gender, and race to include family impact and cultural legacies.
+Women’s History Month is celebrating veterans and active-duty military who keep us and have kept us out of constant harm’s way, often at great costs.
+Considering this is the year after the 101st year anniversary of WWI, we are reminded that war is a part of human history.
+My goal is to share diverse war stories across the spectrum of age, gender, and race to include family impact and cultural legacies.

-So, brew a cup of tea, get comfortable.
-This show is dedicated to all women, your children and your children’s children.
+So, brew a cup of tea, get comfortable and click below.
+This show is dedicated to all women, your children, and your children’s children.

 You are not alone.